 The mediator’s job is to be neutral, to build trust, and to help both sides find a way to agree on your child’s education plan.
 The mediation meeting usually takes place in a conference room and can last from several hours to an entire day.
 Most follow this format:

-- Your Opening Statement: You tell your side of the story, explaining your child’s situation and in what way the school is not providing what your child needs.
-(Time: 5–15 minutes)
+You tell your side of the story, explaining your child’s situation.
+You also explain why you think the school isn’t meeting your child’s needs.
+(Time: 10–20 minutes)

-- School’s Opening Statement: The school explains its side, arguing why it believes it’s providing the right services for your child.
+The school explains its side, arguing why it believes it’s providing the right services for your child.
 The school may or may not respond to what you’ve said, and the mediator may give you a second chance to speak.
-(Time: 5–15 minutes)
+(Time: 10–20 minutes)

 This is a basic outline of mediation, but it could be different in your school.
 The purpose is the same—to help find a plan everyone is happy with.